 L. DeAne Lagerquist

 She began studying the history of Christianity at California Lutheran College (B.A.), continued at Luther Seminary (M.A.), and earned the Ph.D. from the University of Chicago, Divinity School.
 She joined the St. Olaf Religion department in 1988 after three years of teaching at Valparaiso University.
 Her teaching includes general education courses required of all St. Olaf students as well as more specialized topics and off-campus programs.
 Students in her courses often explore interactions of religion with various aspects of culture: for example, investigating the ways artists from around the world portray biblical stories, or how Indian Christians make use of Tamil folk music, or immigrant Lutherans’ adaptation to the American context.
 She was among the designers of the American Conversations program.
 Twice she has been lead teacher and many times team taught single courses in the sequence.
 In 2007-08 she and her husband led the St. Olaf Global Semester program.
 Much of her research has considered Lutheran topics, including women’s organizations, higher education, and St. Olaf’s own Lars W. Boe.
-During 2015-16 her research focuses on Gertrude Sovik (1907-92) and developments in 20th century Christianity.
+During her recent sabbatical her research focused on Gertrude Sovik (1907-92) and developments in 20th century Christianity.
 She served three terms as chair of the religion department and five years as Senior Tutor of St. Olaf’s Paracollege.
 Currently she is the Director for American Conversations.